-About the North London Mental Health Partnership
+About the North London NHS Foundation Trust

 We provide a wide range of mental health specialist services, across the five boroughs of Barnet, Camden, Enfield, Haringey and Islington, including children and young people’s mental health services, prison services, forensic services, eating disorders and drug and alcohol recovery.
 We also support the UK Armed forces community, including members of the Reserve Forces, providing specialist veteran services across London.